chanzuckerberg/cellxgene-census/docs/cellxgene_census_schema.md

 ### Census Spatial Sequencing Data – `census_obj["census_spatial_sequencing"][organism]` – `SOMAExperiment`

-Only Visium and Slide-seq are supported for spatial data.
+Only Visium Spatial Gene Expression ("EFO:0010961") and Slide-seqV2 ("EFO:0030062") are supported for spatial data.
 [See the "assays included" section above](assays).

 Spatial data for *Homo sapiens* MUST be stored as a `SOMAExperiment` in `census_obj["census_spatial_sequencing"]["homo_sapiens"]`.